elastic/integrations/packages/osquery_manager/docs/README.md

 3. Select the agents or groups you want to query.
 You can select one or more.
 Note that agents with a green dot indicate that the agent is online, based on a check that runs every 5 minutes.
 4. (optional) Select a saved query to run.
 5. Click **Submit**.
-6. Monitor the status and results of your request under the **Check results** section.
+6. Review the results.
 Depending on the number of agents queried, this request may take some time.
-The status area is updated as query results are returned.
+Status info is updated as available.
-7. To view the query results and data, click **Results**.
+7. (optional) Click the **Status** tab to view more info about the request, for example, if there are any failures.

 > Note: If an agent is offline, the request Status remains in **pending** as we retry the request.
 By default, a query request times out after 5 minutes.
 Note that this time out applies to the time it takes to deliver the action request to an agent to run a query.
 If the action completes after the timeout period, the results are still returned.